-Most of the state's road safety problems exist in Maricopa County.
-Crash records for the last 10 years indicate that nearly 40 percent of all road deaths and 66 percent of crashes with serious injuries in Arizona occur Maricopa County roads.
-Within Maricopa County, nearly 80 percent of all road deaths and serious injuries occur on the arterial and local road system with only 20 percent on the freeway/expressway system.
+Over 70 percent of Arizona’s crashes occur in the MAG region.
+Crash records for the most recent 10 years indicate that 51 percent of all road deaths and 72 percent of all people injured occur in the MAG region.
+Within the MAG region, over 76 percent of all road deaths and injuries occur on the arterial and local road system with 24 percent on the freeway/expressway system.

-On January 7, 2019, ADOT requested MAG and other COGs and MPOs to issue and coordinate a call for projects for programming new projects in FY2023 and 2024.
+On February 28, 2022, ADOT requested MAG and other COGs and MPOs to issue and coordinate a call for projects for programming new projects in FY2025 and 2026.
 MAG is coordinating this call for projects with ADOT, and will recommend a list of projects for the available HSIP funds.
-Project applications submitted by the Monday April 15, 2019 deadline can be viewed below along with those submitted in previous cycles.
+Draft HSIP project applications are due no later than May 31, 2022 for review.
+This review is required for final applications to be submitted on August 15, 2022.
+Project applications submitted by the Monday, August 15, 2022 deadline can be viewed below along with those submitted in previous cycles.
 Revised HSIP guidelines and a new HSIP project application form provided by ADOT is available at the links provided (see below).